 The population prevalence is reported as around 4%, with no racial predilection.
 The male-to-female ratio is approximately 2:1.

 The exact pathogenesis is not known.
 Nasal polyps have been linked with chronic inflammation such as in chronic rhinosinusitis and vasculitis.
 Superantigens produced by Staphylococcus aureus may play a role.
 Polyps usually start close to the ostiomeatal complex (the sinus ostia) of the nasopharynx.

 Histological examination reveals that in most polyps there are sac-like entities with an eosinophil-rich oedematous wall; their poor blood supply gives them a pale appearance.
 Over time, they may become fleshy and reddened due to squamous metaplasia.
 Benign and malignant nasal tumours can mimic or co-exist with nasal polyps.

 Nasal polyps can be classified as eosinophil-rich (the most common type in the UK), infective, or due to other causes.

 Recent research has identified differences in aetiology between chronic rhinitis with polyps and chronic rhinitis without polyps.
-Patients presenting with chronic rhinitis with polyps are found to have oedema of the nasal mucosa, low T regulator cell activity and low levels of beta-tissue growth factor.
+Patients presenting with chronic rhinitis with polyps are found to have oedema of the nasal mucosa, low T regulatory cell activity and low levels of beta-tissue growth factor.
+Inflammatory mediators such as cytokines and chemokines may also have a role.
 The opposite picture is seen with patients who have chronic rhinitis without polyps.
 Considerable variation exists globally.
 Different factors may be involved, depending on factors such as geographical location, culture and differences in bacterial colonisation.

 Nasal polyps are not associated with allergy.